Wilhelm and Else Heraeus School

 Lecturers

-Prof. Anne Anthore, Paris City university
+Prof. Anne Anthore, Paris City University

 Prof. Dmitry Abanin, University of Geneva